 A lizard can be seen on many surfaces, typically higher up, vigorously pushing its whole body up and down with all four legs.
 These push-ups are often accompanied by head bobbing and in some species, flapping of the colorful skin on their necks.

 Here are four reasons you might see a lizard doing push-ups.
 The first two are the most common.
 The last two are less likely but still possible.

 1. Push Ups for Mating

 In addition to showing females that they are ready to mate, the push-ups of a male during mating season are also a challenge to other males.
-They show the other males that they are the strongest contender for the females’ attention and any weaker males will go looking for a different spot to do push-ups.
+They show the other males that they are the strongest contender for the females’ attention, and any weaker males will look for a different spot to do push-ups.

 If a stronger male comes along, they will often fight until the weaker one runs away or is eaten by the bigger one.
 It is quite the contest of champions for a lizard to get a mate!

 “Some lizards, such as tropical iguanas or American fence lizards, instead do pushups.
 This behavior conveys information about that individual, like how strong and fit they are, as both a warning to potential competitors and to attract potential mates.”Dr. James Stroud, Postdoctoral Researcher at Washington University in St. Louis, Newsweek interview

 Here’s a great video of a Draco lizard using pushups to attract a mate.

 While it is much more common for male lizards of any species to do push-ups for the attention of a mate than it is for females, these next two reasons are done by both male and female lizards.

 The first reason is that lizards do push-ups to ward off other lizards from their territory.
 Like many other animals, lizards are very territorial, both male and female, so they do push-ups to let other lizards know that they are trespassing and to leave or fight.